Mount Emei — Holy Buddhism Mountains with Golden Summit

 Important Data of Mount Emei.

-Mount Emei is in Sichuan Province, the southwest of China;
+Mount Emei is in the Emeishan City of Sichuan Province, southwest of China;

 It is around 154 square kilometers large;